-From the moment one spouse makes a decision to leave, both people start on a transition which follows predictable stages.
+From the moment one spouse makes a decision to leave, both people start on a transition that follows predictable stages.
 Regardless of who initiated the divorce, many people experience a version of the process captured on the Divorce Process Flow Chart.
 I created the chart to assist those going through divorce to not only see where they are now, but where they’re going.

-Divorce Process Flow Chart
+Divorce Process Flow Chart (click on image to enlarge)

 Left Side: Dismantling Phase